Amused-EEG/amused-py/README.md

 ## 🎉 The Real Story

-We actually got access to InteraXon's official SDK - but discovered it **doesn't provide the low-level control researchers need**.
-The SDK locks you into their framework, limits data access, and doesn't expose the raw protocol.
-So we reverse-engineered the BLE communication from scratch.
+We reverse-engineered the BLE communication from scratch to provide researchers with full control over their Muse S devices.

 **Key breakthrough:** The `dc001` command must be sent TWICE to start streaming - a critical detail not in any documentation!

 ## Features

 - **EEG Streaming**: 7 channels at 256 Hz (TP9, AF7, AF8, TP10, FPz, AUX_R, AUX_L)
-- **PPG Heart Rate**: Real-time HR and HRV from 3-wavelength sensors
+- **PPG Heart Rate**: Real-time HR and HRV from photoplethysmography sensors
-- **fNIRS Blood Oxygenation**: Cerebral hemodynamics (HbO2, HbR, TSI)
 - **IMU Motion**: 9-axis accelerometer + gyroscope
-- **Sleep Monitoring**: 8+ hour sessions with automatic data logging
-- **Real-time Visualization**: Interactive plots with PyQtGraph or web-based Plotly/Dash
 - **Binary Recording**: 10x more efficient than CSV with replay capability
+- **Real-time Visualization**: Multiple visualization options including band powers
 - **No SDK Required**: Pure Python with BLE - no proprietary libraries!

 ## Installation